dyedgreen/deno-sqlite/README.md

-Depending on your specific needs, there is also [deno_sqlite](https://github.com/denodrivers/sqlite3), however this module requires the `--unstable` flag currently.
+Depending on your specific needs, there is also [deno_sqlite](https://github.com/denodrivers/sqlite3), however using this module requires the `--allow-ffi` and `--unstable` flags, which means the database connection may bypass e.g. file access permissions.

 ### Advantages